 Most IT professionals remain unconvinced about the benefits of home working and remote working, with nearly four out of five respondents to this week's Big Question agreeing that the benefits have been exaggerated.

 Home working has risen sharply in recent years as communications technologies have made it more viable.
 A recent study by broadband research company Point Topic suggested that about 2.6 million UK households have at least one person who works regularly from home for at least part of the time.

-Despite widespread appreciation of the advantages of home working among respondents, most viewed it only as a convenient occasional adjunct to office-based working, rather than a viable replacement.
+Despite widespread of the advantages of home working among respondents, most viewed it only as a convenient occasional adjunct to office-based working, rather than a viable replacement.

 "For most roles you need to be able to discuss matters with other colleagues, and the office is an efficient working environment for this," said systems administrator Henry Perry.